vimm0/auto-script/brain/README.md

     - Use humor
     - Don’t create fear in others if you want them to perform well.
     - Make sure you get enough sleep

+Getting Ready to Learn
+- “chance favors only the prepared mind,”
+- If you are tired or angry, hungry or distressed, too cold or too hot, you will not be in a state to learn.
+- The greatest revolution of our generation is the discovery that human beings, by changing the inner attitudes of their minds, can change the outer aspects of their lives.
+- It surprises me how our culture can destroy curiosity in the most curious of all animals—human beings.
+- It is essential to show emotions, but in a controlled way.
+You must show passion and belief, but rarely anger.
+A leader needs to be able to touch people at a raw emotional level.
+- People relate to you as a human being.
+You do need to show emotion, but never fake it.
+Of course you have to display anger for effect sometimes.
+- I don’t think you should show emotions at work.
+Yet you must obviously be emotional to make effective relationships.
+You have therefore, as a leader, to create a synthetic emotion, but one that is based on your genuine beliefs.
+Leadership is about deliberately creating a personality that is the right one for your company, and as such must involve playing a role.
+You need to be an actor, but it’s not an act.
+-  “It is the positive emotions that are really important, elation, joy and optimism.”
+- It’s very important to show you are really upset by some of the situations I’ve had to deal with in the oil and rail industries.
+Normally you must behave with equanimity, but for real issues, for example involving death, you must sometimes show your real emotions.
+- Try this idea.
+Take a page from your diary or personal organizer or create an electronic equivalent.
+Mark it out in hours and draw a line down the middle of the page.
+Every hour, stop and jot down on the left-hand side who you are with, where you are, and what you are doing.
+Describe on the right-hand side how you are feeling and any observations you might have about the situation.
+You can also use this approach in meetings if your attention is wandering!